vinceskahan/v5wiki/installer-options.md

 Cons

+- someone has to manage weewx releases to pypi in addition to the weewx.com web site and github.com releases
 - no auto-install mechanism for init.d/systemd/rc.
 - no mechanism for udev scripts.<br/>
   For a simple out-of-the-box experience, we should install a udev file that recognizes all supported (known?) hardware, with `/dev` links and non-root permissions set so that everything just works.